 If the card is approved, the control panel sends a signal to the door unlocking it for a short period of time.
 Essentially, this is very similar to manually entering a code into a keypad, without the need to remember a pin.

-This means if an unauthorised person was to get hold of a key card or somehow learn of the predetermined code, they would still be denied access.
+This means if an unauthorised person was to get hold of a key card or somehow learn of the predetermined code, they would still be denied access, therefore improving the overall security of a site or premises.

 This type of security is known as discretionary access control (DAC) and is only suitable for small premises with one, perhaps two doors.
 This is because, with discretionary access control, the end-user has the means to determine security level settings by granting access to others i.e. lending them their key card or telling them the pre-determined code.